ADVERTISING PAYS FOR CONTENT

 Palestinians feel they deserve 100% of the territory in both the West Bank and Gaza, as both, in total, comprise merely 22% of the original Palestine.
 Israel’s unacceptable proposal would divide Palestine into disconnected regions, with one in the West Bank and the other in Gaza, making it hard to control them, especially as each area contains around 1.5 million Palestinians.

 The second Palestinian intifada that erupted after Israeli Prime Minister Ariel Sharon went to the Temple Mount was planned long before his visit.
 It was a pre-meditated tactic to wait for an excuse to ignite more violent and unwarranted attacks against Israel.
 It also shows that they can’t be trusted to stick to a peace agreement

-As Jews don’t usually visit the Temple Mount, as part of a long-standing status quo understanding, Israeli Prime Minister Ariel Sharon’s visit with 1000 soldiers deliberately provoked large-scale Palestinian demonstrations, fueled by justified frustration over the continued Israeli occupation.
+As Jews don’t usually visit the Temple Mount, as part of a long-standing status quo understanding, Israeli head of opposition Ariel Sharon’s visit with 1000 soldiers deliberately provoked large-scale Palestinian demonstrations, fueled by justified frustration over the continued Israeli occupation.
 Still under Israeli occupation, Palestinians have no other way to protest.

 While the U.S.-sponsored Security Council Resolution 1397 called for the immediate cessation of all acts of violence, it unjustly rewarded the Palestinians for their violence by endorsing a future Palestinian state.
 Once again, bias against Israel is front and center at the UN.

 The U.S.-led Security Council Resolution 1397 was a historic step forward.
 It is enthusiastically welcomed by Palestinians, as it’s the first time a UN Security Council resolution accepted a Palestinian state and corrected decades-long wrongdoing.